mart31/stock-trading-predictions/README.md

 Scanner_gui pulls and sorts the data row from the live database and displays it to the scanner user interface, as seen in the image below.

 ![scanner_gui](https://user-images.githubusercontent.com/16655278/201759394-b093d240-e1d4-4268-8cab-a840ee4f074d.png)

+Multiple features are displayed.
+From left to right:
+ticker: open a ticker GUI.
+ema_cash: The exponential moving average cash from the last 13 minutes.
+avg_cash: The total cash traded in the last minute
+price: the closing price of the last minute
+range: The predicted difference from the high and low price point, in percent, of the next 20 minutes.
+p_high20: the predicted high price in percent from the actual price in the next 20 minutes
+hl_ratio: The predicted tendency, in percent, of the next 20 minutes.
+p_hl20: same as hl_ratio but used a specific model to calculate that number.
+ng20: prediction of the price in 20 minutes again in percent.